andresmunozit/turnsystem/README.md

 web_test_1  | Time:        2.942s, estimated 3s
 web_test_1  | Ran all test suites related to changed files.
 ```
-It's mandatory to create a file which contains the environment variables needed in /config/test.env
+It's mandatory to create a file which contains the environment variables needed by the testing environment in config/test.env
 ## API Reference
 ### Sorting
 Sorting by a unique field is supported.
 The query string "sort=name" or "sort=-name" must be used to sort the field "name" in ascending or descending way respectivelly.
 No exception is thrown if the field doesn't exist for a query, the API will just ignore it.